-Skydrop is a promising sprinkler controller that has outstanding features and outranks the majority of irrigation system controllers on the market.
+Skydrop is a promising sprinkler controller with outstanding features and outranks most irrigation system controllers on the market.

 - Alexa Integration – Skydrop integrates with Amazon Alexa, and you can give voice-enabled commands.
-It’s true that the integration is a bit faulty, but we’re hopeful that Rachio will solve it in the coming updates.
+The integration is a bit faulty, but we’re hopeful that Rachio will solve it in the coming updates.

 - LCD Screen – Besides using the mobile application or the web app, you can control your Skydrop with a controller wheel.
 That’s pretty convenient since not everyone is fond of using mobile apps as primary controllers.

-- Mobile Application – The mobile application of Skydrop is kinda nice.
+- Mobile Application – The mobile application of Skydrop is quite nice.
 It’s well-structured and offers a lot of flexibility and insights.
 Still, it’s a bit buggy and freezes quite frequently.

 Frankly, Skydrop is a capable sprinkler controller that works at an acceptable level.
 Skydrop has one of the highest ratings and thousands of satisfied customers.
 It’s still regarded as one of the best buys and as a promising smart irrigation system controller.

-Before concluding our article, we’d like to present a detailed chart where we directly compare Skydrop and Rachio.
+Before concluding our article, we’d like to present a detailed chart to compare Skydrop and Rachio directly.

-So, Skydop and Rachio are reliable smart irrigation system controllers that deliver amazing results.
-Without a doubt, these two are top-notch devices that lead the market with their innovative and unique features.
+So, Skytop and Rachio are reliable smart irrigation system controllers that deliver amazing results.
+Undoubtedly, these two are top-notch devices that lead the market with their innovative and unique features.
 Rachio and Skydrop will surely meet or exceed your expectations.